 Red Wine and Tomato Braised Chicken

 If you want to get fancy, French the chicken drumsticks.
-Cutting the tendons and ligaments near the knuckle allows the meat to pull together while it’s cooking and, in the long run, makes it much easier to eat.
+Cutting the tendons and ligaments near the knuckle allows the meat to plump and pull together during cooking and, in my opinion, results in more tender meat.

 Red Wine and Tomato Braised Chicken

-- all-purpose flour, for dredging
+- unbleached all-purpose flour for dredging

-- canola oil
+- vegetable oil

 - 2 dried bay leaves